AWS Service Control Policies (SCPs): A Complete Guide for 2026

 Protect Sensitive Permissions With Sonrai

 Frustrated working with SCPs?
 Don’t know where to start, but know you want to set up org-wide guardrails?
-Sonrai’s Cloud Permissions Firewall works top-down to protect your most sensitive permissions.
+Sonrai’s cloud permissions firewall platform works top-down to enforce least privilege at the org level.
 Anything your identities don’t need is restricted from use, with exceptions made to those who do need it.
-New access is granted on the fly with a permissions-on-demand workflow integrated into your ChatOps tool.
-Sound good?
+New access is granted on the fly with a just-in-time access workflow integrated into your ChatOps tool.

 AWS SCP